jackyzha0/quartz/content/posts/medium/2017-05-18_A-Look-at-the-Aragon-ICO-Investment-Distribution-a78f601229d8.md

 As always, come listen to [The Bitcoin Podcast](http://www.thebitcoinpodcast.com) and [BlockChannel](https://medium.com/u/211d5b924366) to hear me talk to people in the space about what they’re doing.
 Our slacks ([TBP](https://thebitcoinpodcast.signup.team/) and [BlockChannel](https://blockchannel.signup.team/)) are always welcome to the community as well.
 I’m always present in them to talk.

 I’ll also be at Consensus 2017 and the Token Summit next week.
-Email me at petty.btc@gmail.com, or contact me on Twitter at @Corpetty to grab a beer.
+Email me at petty _dot_ btc _at_ gmail _dot_ com, or contact me on Twitter at @Corpetty to grab a beer.
 I drink a lot.

 Quick shout out to [MyEtherWallet](https://medium.com/u/a9af0d538df5) for the donation on the last article.
 I greatly appreciate your donation, and even more so, appreciate all the wonderful work you do for our community.
 Please continue being bad ass.
 Also, you get a lot of love from Nick Johnson on the next The Bitcoin Podcast episode. ;)